adhocdown/low-vision-sim/README.md

 <p align="center">
   <img width="800" src="LowVisionFigures/LowVisionSimResults.PNG" alt="Graphical results display no scotoma, opacity, and blur fields for left and right eyes">
 </p>

+<h2>Discussion</h2>

+We have computationally modeled visual impairments for immersive simulation, which may allow us to better understand both the experience of those with vision loss and vision loss itself.
+Additionally, the presented work provides an approach to vision loss simulation in which patient data from a perimetry test is leveraged to better represent the heterogeneity of human vision.

+While low vision simulations exist, most are based on the general symptoms of eye diseases [3] and are unable to produce the irregular scotomas that individuals experience in reality.
+At present, there are few empirical evaluations of visual impairment simulations and no simulation has been implemented in real time with eye tracking.
+We intend to address both of these concerns in future work.

 <h2>Acknowledgments</h2>